theodoreOnzGit/theologyOnGit/criticisms_of_creationism/criticisms.typ

 So one key idea of Mendelian genetics is that genotype determines phenotype.

-Anyhow, Chong et al's paper #cite("chong2015genetic") has its focus more about mapping the human genome and using that knowledge to treat disease.
-It is more focused on clinical advances and understanding "the genetic basis for inherited disease" #cite("chong2015genetic").
+Anyhow, Chong et al's paper @chong2015genetic  has its focus more about mapping the human genome and using that knowledge to treat disease.
+It is more focused on clinical advances and understanding "the genetic basis for inherited disease" @chong2015genetic .
 Not much is said here with regards to origin, and genetic disease is another rabbit hole I cannot explore for now.

 More about Mendel, he describes laws of inheritance.
-One of these laws is the law of random assortment #cite("davey2003mendelian").
+One of these laws is the law of random assortment @davey2003mendelian .
-Mendel's original paper is called experiments in plant hybridisation #cite("mendel1996experiments").
+Mendel's original paper is called experiments in plant hybridisation @mendel1996experiments .
 This was the paper I was looking for when I wanted to understand more about Mendel's laws and experiments.

 So, Mendel had this paper about plant hybridisation.
 The particular paper I'm reading pertains to a translated version
-#cite("mendel1996experiments")from German, since Gregor Mendel
-was indeed German speaking.
-Several corrections have been made since the first translation in 1901 by Baeston #cite("mendel1996experiments").
+@mendel1996experiments from German, since Gregor Mendel was indeed German speaking.
+Several corrections have been made since the first translation in 1901 by Baeston @mendel1996experiments .
 I will assume the translations are reasonably accurate and reliable.

 It is noteworthy that Mendel did his studies on plants when doing